jangroth/aws-certification-notes/advanced-networking-speciality.md

 <a name="3_1_2_2"></a>
 #### [↖](#3_1)[↑](#3_1_2_1_3)[↓](#3_1_2_3) Core Components
 * **CIDR range**
-  * VPCs are private network and use RFC1918 range
+  * VPCs are private networks and use RFC1918 ranges
     * 10.0.0.0/8 (-> `10.255.255.255`)
     * 172.16.0.0/12 (-> `172.31.255.255`)
     * 192.168.0.0/16 (-> `192.168.255.255`)
-  * This guarantees that VPCs cannot conflict with anything in the public internet
+  * This guarantees that VPCs cannot conflict in the public internet
 * **Subnet**
   * In exactly one AZ
   * If traffic is routed to an Internet Gateway, the subnet is known as a *public subnet*